sudharsan-gandhi/IPC/semaphores/README.md

 ## Run the code

 ```
-cd IPC/semaphores change to semaphores directory
+ #change to semaphores directory
+cd IPC/semaphores

 #to compile all the java classes in MAIN.java

+javac *.java

-javac *.java #now you should see .class files in the folder
+#now you should see .class files in the folder

 # to run the Main class
 java Main
 ```